Trust Administration Attorneys in Irvine

 When someone establishes a trust, they typically name a relative or someone else they trust as the trustee.
 This is far from a symbolic role.
 Trustees have a fiduciary duty to the trust’s beneficiaries to ensure that the estate property held in the trust is properly managed and administered for their benefit.
 With the fiduciary duty comes all sorts of responsibilities and tasks that the trustee must perform to ensure the trust is properly administered.

 This is a complicated process that poses significant liability risks to the trustee.
 Bradley R. Kirk & Associates, Inc. can provide oversight and services to assist with the trust administration process.
-By having us guide you through the complicated legal tasks you’ll be required to accomplish, you can move through the process more quickly, more confidently, and with less risk of making missteps that can result in a lawsuit.
+By having us guide you through the complicated legal tasks you’ll be required to accomplish, you can move through the process more quickly, more confidently, and with less risk of making missteps that can result in a lawsuit against you.

 What Is a Trustee’s Role During Administration?